O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 Congratulations!
 You've just taken your first step to connect yourself and your application to the Smart Economy.

-Before diving into all of the implementation details let's take a closer look at the Architecture of SmartEco.
+Before diving into all of the implementation details, let's take a closer look at the architecture of SmartEco.

 ## SmartEco Environment Architecture
 The architecture of SmartEco is meant to be a horizontally scaleable middleware solution that connects any application to the NEO blockchain through a provider layer.
 A **provider** can be a wallet, dedicated dapp browser/explorer, chrome extension or other application.